bodiem13/Relo/00_REPO_GDRIVE_UPLOAD/team046repo/README.md

 #### Amenities Data
 1. Initial Steps: A consolidated CSV file for a specific amenity was loaded into OpenRefine, and the latitude and longitude was truncated to be of equal length.
 The names of entities associated with the amenity were then grouped by similarity and converted to the appropriate one.
 Addresses were clustered and duplicates were removed.
-Finally, the entitiy names were evaluated in multiple ways to identify and remove any records that appeared to be different than the amenity in question.
+Finally, the entitiy names were evaluated in multiple ways using text facets to identify and remove any records that appeared to be different than the amenity in question.

 #### Locations

+* Cleaning steps performed in OpenRefine for Amenities data: `/data/amenities/openrefine-cleaning/`
-* Amenities cleaned data and processed dataframes: `/data/amenities/openrefine-cleaning/` and `/data/amenities/dataframes/`
+* Amenities processed dataframes: `/data/amenities/dataframes/`
-* Census data cleaning Code: `/data/etl_scripts/data_cleaning/`
+* Census data cleaning code: `/data/etl_scripts/data_cleaning/`
+* Prepared Census data features profile: `/data/features/Census_Data_Profile_v4_Prelim_Cleaned_v4.html`
-* Prepared Amenities and Census features data and data profiles: `/data/features/`
+* Prepared Amenities data features profile: `/data/features/Amenities_Features_Profile*`

 ### Data Integration
 #### Census Geography & Amenities